International Business & Economics

 Apartment

-Residents are placed in furnished, centrally located apartments.
-All apartments are either within walking distance or are located near public transit routes relative to the university.
-Larger metropolitan cities will have a longer commute.
+Apartments are furnished, centrally located, and within walking distance to the University or public transit routes.
 While apartments are standardized in terms of basic amenities, they can vary greatly in terms of both aesthetics and proximity to the university.

-Bedrooms are typically double occupancy with a shared living area, kitchen and bathroom, although occasionally apartments have a single room(s).
-Residents will determine who will sleep in which room.
-Single rooms cannot be guaranteed in advance.
-Each apartment is equipped with basic furnishings and supplies, including one single bed per occupant, a closet/clothing storage space, basic cookware and kitchenware, a table and chairs, and furnished sitting area.
-Desks, when available, are to be shared by all residents.
-Each resident is expected to provide their own paper and cleaning products as well as replace light bulbs.
-Each resident will receive their own key.
+Bedrooms are typically double occupancy with a shared living area, kitchen and bathroom.
+Each apartment is equipped with basic furnishings and supplies, including one single bed per occupant, a closet/clothing storage space, basic cookware and kitchenware, a table and chairs, desks, and furnished sitting area.

 Student Accommodations